Canis Major (The Greater Dog) Constellation

 The Latin genitive of the constellation name is "Canis Majoris" (pronounced ˈkeɪnɪs məˈdʒɒrɪs) and it is used to identify some of the brightest stars in this constellation based on the Bayer or Flamsteed star naming convention.
 For instance: α Canis Majoris (the brightest star of Canis Major based on the Bayer catalog); or 23 Canis Majoris (the 23th star in the constellation of Canis Major based on the Flamsteed catalog).

-Sky chart of Canis Major from your location
+Sky Chart of Canis Major Constellation

 Here we provide a simplified sky chart of the Canis Major constellation.
 Alternatively it is possible to locate Canis Major in the night sky using our Online Interactive Planetarium.

-Visibility of Canis Major from your location
+Visibility of Canis Major Constellation

 The rise and set times provided here are just directional indications and they refer to a point approximately placed at the center of the constellation.
 In case of very large constellations these times can have little relevance.

-Top bright stars in Canis Major
+Bright Stars in Canis Major Constellation

 The table below lists the top 20 brightest stars in the Canis Major constellation.
 See also the complete list of 155 stars brighter than magnitude 6.5 (approximate) in the constellation of Canis Major.
 Click on each star to see more details about it.